LejoFlores/Research-Computing-Earth-Env-Sci/syllabus.md

-### Approximate Timeline of Due Dates – Subject to Change
+### IX.
+Approximate Timeline of Due Dates – Subject to Change

 <table>